BackBuild your own Website: Session 4 Previous session Course Index Next session

 For instance, style.css might say that headings were Blue, whereas for the Sales pages you want Red headings, so you would specify that in sales.css.
 Because that one comes first, the Red value will be used.
 Other keywords which appear in style.css but not in sales.css will use the values from style.css as before.

 The next place, getting more specific, is in the <Head> of a page.
 You may know that a couple of styles will be used only in a single page — maybe a slide-show of your photos — so there's no point putting them in the general style page.
-Instead the same information goes within <Style> tags I'm not explaining all this — it's just an example!<Head>
+Instead the same information goes within <Style> tags.
+I'm not going to explain all this — it's just an example!<Head>

 <Title>Photographs</Title>